 - Commerce students, in particular, are alerted to the fact that many 300-level courses (e.g., ECO349H, ECO365H) require intermediate macro (like ECO208Y or ECO209Y).
 Intermediate macro must completed before the 300-level course is taken.

 Requests to waive prerequisites are almost never approved.
-If, after reading this notice, you still decide to submit such a request, you should arrange a meeting with Ms. Robbie Innes (Undergraduate Secretary) or Ms. Jenny Fan (Commerce Assistant) and bring a copy of your full academic record to that meeting.
+If, after reading this notice, you still decide to submit such a request, you should arrange a meeting with the Undergraduate Administrator or Commerce Administrator and bring a copy of your full academic record to that meeting.
 The question at that meeting will only concern whether a prerequisite condition is actually met, not whether it will be waived.